 The School of Communication (SOC) is committed to creating an environment that nurtures diversity, equity, and inclusion within all aspects of the School: student body; faculty; curriculum and teaching; creative, scholarly, and professional activity; programming; and service.
 The Diversity, Equity, and Inclusion Committee is charged with ensuring that American University’s statement on diversity and inclusion is effective and relevant for students, faculty, and staff.
 The committee, which includes voting members from the faculty, staff and student body, works to provide meaningful discussions about issues related to race/ethnicity, national origin, gender, gender identity, religion, and more, both in the classroom and in the workplace.
 The committee may advocate on behalf of the SOC community by offering suggestions to faculty and SOC leadership on how to incorporate principles of diversity, equity, and inclusion into workplace operations, curricula, and classroom practices.
 The committee may also hold workshops and panel discussions, at which speakers can address relevant issues.
 If you are interested in getting involved with the Diversity, Equity and Inclusion Committee, contact firstname.lastname@example.org

-Assistant Dean of Administration & Strategic Initiatives, School of Communication
+Interim Dean & Directory of Photography, School of Communication

 Online Content Manager, School of Communication